 DESCRIPTION TRL Hardware Software Integrated Solutions 2 Beginning of invention.
 Once basic principles are observed, practical applications can be invented.
 Practical applications are speculative and there is no proof or detailed analysis to support the assumptions.
-Examples are limited to analytic studies Speculative application; first set of requirements gathered and analyzed; basic principles coded; little to no proof of Mapping out and researching of commercialized solutions available and beginning to build or code the integrative hardware or software piece(s); applications are still speculative; some analysis has been done to support the hypothesis of market need 3 Analyzed and experimented with critical innovation component as proof of concept.
-Analytical studies, modelling and/or simulations validate predictions Implementation, algorithm development and/or coding at limited functionality; software components may not yet be integrated; preliminary requirements defined based on analysis 4 Validation of basic functionality of component in a laboratory Alpha version of software solution in preliminary tests; minimal number of users; critical software components integrated; Users and circumstances of software defined Hardware components of integrated solution identified; early software integration; alpha version of application developed; preliminary testing OUT OF SCOPE 1 Basic scientific research based on observed principles 5-9 Technology works smoothly, is considered operational/debugged; is beyond a large-scale prototype, is currently being manufactured, is certified / commercialized; and/or is successfully incorporated in a larger system, 'beta' versions of software; full scale demonstration; revenue generating or profitable; existing customers
+Examples are limited to analytic studies Speculative application; first set of requirements gathered and analyzed; basic principles coded; little to no proof of detailed analysis to support assumptions Mapping out and researching of commercialized solutions available and beginning to build or code the integrative hardware or software piece(s); applications are still speculative; some analysis has been done to support the hypothesis of market need 3 Analyzed and experimented with critical innovation component as proof of concept.
+Analytical studies, modelling and/or simulations validate predictions Implementation, algorithm development and/or coding at limited functionality; software components may not yet be integrated; preliminary requirements defined based on analysis Analysis or experiments of integrated solution effectiveness performed 4 Validation of basic functionality of component in a laboratory Alpha version of software solution in preliminary tests; minimal number of users; critical software components integrated; Users and circumstances of software defined Hardware components of integrated solution identified; early software integration; alpha version of application developed; preliminary testing OUT OF SCOPE 1 Basic scientific research based on observed principles 5-9 Technology works smoothly, is considered operational/debugged; is beyond a large-scale prototype, is currently being manufactured, is certified / commercialized; and/or is successfully incorporated in a larger system, 'beta' versions of software; full scale demonstration; revenue generating or profitable; existing customers